AlGoulas/bio2art/README.md

     )
 ```

+Note that bio2art_import contains also the function bio2art_from_list.
+This function can be used to read a csv file that represents a connectome and output the connectome as an numpy array.
+Not used in the current examples.

 # Examples of use in the context of echo state networks

 Two examples are included to showcase the use of the Bio2Art conversion in an actual context.
 Both example focus on a "memory" capacity of the network (both in the "examples" folder).